roq-trading/roq-ansible/README.md

 * [Podman](https://podman.io/) [optional]
 * [Docker](https://www.docker.com/) [optional]

-> You can use either podman or docker for the container based services, e.g. node-exporter (from prometheus).
+> You can use either podman or docker for the container based services, e.g. prometheus' node-exporter.

 ## Prerequisites